edgeworx/docs/content/en/docs/cloud/adding-nodes/_index.md

 * Debian 10+

 {{<alert style="info">}}
-  If you don't have any Edge hardware yet, you can create a [virtual node](/docs/cloud/virtual-node.md) using Darcy Cloud or create a VM in the Cloud or a [Vagrant](https://www.vagrantup.com) image running on your laptop and run the node installation script.
+  If you don't have any edge hardware yet, you can create a [virtual node](/docs/cloud/virtual-node.md) using Darcy Cloud or create a VM in the Cloud or a [Vagrant](https://www.vagrantup.com) image running on your laptop and run the node installation script.
 {{</alert>}}